 The Hose and Faucet Freeze Checklist

 It’s not winter yet, but winter is coming.
 There’s no clearer sign of it than how quickly the nights are cooling down.
-Frost and freezing will start to happen well before winter actually begins, so now is the time to start protecting your home from the coming cold.
+Here in Utah and Idaho, frost and freezing can start to happen before winter actually begins, so now is the time to start protecting your home from the coming cold.
 There’s no better place to start than with your hoses and outdoor faucets.